ItsNotGoodName/sync-gitea-mirrors/README.md

 | `DEST_OWNER`           | ""       |                   | Owner of the mirrored repositories on the destination Gitea instance.                                               |
 | `DEST_MIRROR_INTERVAL` | "8h0m0s" |                   | Default mirror interval for new migrations on the destination Gitea instance.                                       |

+1. Either `GITHUB_OWNER` or `GITHUB_TOKEN` can be set.
+Setting both will only show public repositories.
+2. Either `GITEA_OWNER` or `GITEA_TOKEN` can be set.

 # Example

-Sync repositories from GitHub to Gitea that is located at `https://gitea.example.com` on a daily interval.
+Sync repositories from GitHub to a Gitea instance that is located at `https://gitea.example.com` on a daily interval.
-If a repository does not exist on Gitea then it will create a migration that includes wiki data.
+If a repository does not exist in Gitea then it will create a migration that includes wiki data.
-It will sync the description, topics, and visiblity.
+It will sync description, topics, and visiblity.
-If the GitHub repository is archved then it will set the `mirror-interval` to `0s` on the Gitea repository.
+If the GitHub repository is archved then it will set the `mirror-interval` to `0s` in the Gitea repository.

 ## cli